 When the embankment gave way, there was a deluge down the small valley with volume of water obviously making a higher wave than it would have done had the valley been wider.
-Happy Valley was removed as was the roadway across its mouth.
+In the process, Happy Valley was swept away as was the roadway across its mouth.
 There was no underpass to the beach then (as was built post-1968) and the removal of that stretch of roadworks and the Palm Grove/Dollorico Cafe/eatery on the Humewood side of the valley all probably added to the effect the deluge had on the bathing house foundations.

 But for the Boet Erasmus “Dam” and the shortsighted engineers who saved money by channeling the Shark River through small storm drains under the road and across the beach, that roadway and possibly the beach house might have survived.

 From the Herald: THE 67-year-old Shark River Golf Club in Port Elizabeth has been shut down by an army commander because he believes golf balls are dangerous.
 Forest Hill army base acting commanding officer Lieutenant-Colonel Vusumzi Ngcobo, who has been in the position for about a month, issued the order on Wednesday, calling golf a health and safety risk.

 His heavy-handed response comes after a golf ball smashed the back window of a Toyota Corolla parked near the entrance to the base on Sunday last week.
 A competition at the golf course, which is in the army base, was cancelled at the weekend.
 Following the order, anyone caught playing golf on the course will be arrested or escorted off the base by military police.

 Explanation for why the devastation was so excessive was provided by Peter Glover